 The College performs an annual review of all areas as part of the Business Planning cycle, which includes a review of the appropriateness of the Curriculum offer for our local community and employers.
-This review also includes a review of the Campus, with the future use of the Blakey Moor building a key consideration (in light of the Blackburn with Darwen Council development of the Blakey Moor terrace and Reel Cinema development).
+As the College looks forward to starting T levels, this review has allocated resource for both the development of the Curriculum and investment in appropriate technology for 2022/23 and beyond.